 Writers of novels and memoirs spend endless time and energy, crafting their words, revising them again and again, draft after draft, until they finally have in hand, a manuscript they feel proud to share with a publisher.
 But are you ready?
 Before you dash ahead, consider hiring an editor to help make sure you’re work is ready to be placed under the intense scrutiny of a Publisher’s spotlight.

 For a writer to feel confident in submitting the best version of their manuscript, they need to work with editor(s.)
 There are close to a dozen types of editing services described on the internet.
-The type you need would depend in part on your type of writing product.
-For fiction or memoir writers, I recommend two major types of editors that could fulfill your needs: A) Developmental... substantive, content, story editing.B) Copy... line editing, proof reading.
+The type you need would depend in part on your genre and style.
+For fiction or memoir writers, I recommend two essential types of editors:

 Evaluations are far less costly to the writer, and they offer an opportunity to sample the wares before embarking on a long-term commitment.
 If the writer and editor are in sync, they can move on to an editing agreement, and then the real work begins.

 To inquire about my editing services, please fill out this form.